Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Aviation Incident Analysis/README.md

 - Open the Copilot Chat .

+-

-- Select all the code for the 3 following methods:
+- Open `FlightsController.cs` and select all the code for the 3 following methods:
     - `calculateAerodynamics` method.
     - `CalculatePrimes` method.
     - `IsPrime` method.